call us630-584-4800

 Grounds for Divorce in Illinois

-In the past, you had to have a good reason, also known as grounds, to get a divorce and had to present that reason to the court.
+In the past, you had to have a good reason, also known as grounds, to get a divorce, and you had to present that reason to the court.
 In Illinois, that is no longer a requirement in order to dissolve a marriage.
-Spouses could choose to provide a specific reason for their divorce, or they could get a divorce due to “irreconcilable differences.”
-When “irreconcilable differences” are used as the grounds for a divorce, no reason is given.
+Spouses could choose to provide a specific reason for their divorce, or they could get a divorce due to "irreconcilable differences."
+When "irreconcilable differences" are used as the grounds for a divorce, no reason is given other than the statement that the marriage has broken down and cannot be repaired.
+At the Kane County divorce law firm of Goostree Law Group, we are skilled in handling all types of divorces.

 Traditional “fault” divorces are no longer possible in Illinois.
 There are a number of grounds that used to be available, including:

-• Substance abuse for at least 2 years;
+- Substance abuse for at least two years;

 While filing for a divorce under these grounds may have had some impact on how a person felt about the divorce process, it had very little to do with the outcome of the divorce judgment.
 In Illinois, judges are prohibited from considering fault when ruling on property division and alimony matters.
 The cause of a divorce can have some bearing on child custody and visitation judgments, however, particularly when the cause of the divorce could point towards future danger for the child.